OpenTranslationBible/open-bible/en-GB/06.Joshua/md/joshua-09.md

 ## Joshua 9:4

-they acted deceptively.
-They went and prepared provisions and loaded worn-out sacks on their donkeys, along with old wineskins that were cracked and mended.
+they acted with cunning and set out with provisions, loading their donkeys with worn-out sacks and old wineskins, cracked and repaired.

 ## Joshua 9:5

-They wore patched sandals on their feet and old garments on themselves.
-All the bread of their provisions was dry and mouldy.
+They wore old and patched sandals on their feet and dressed in worn-out clothes.
+All their bread was dry and crumbled.

 ## Joshua 9:6

-Then they went to Joshua in the camp at Gilgal and said to him and to the men of Israel, “We have come from a distant country.
-Make a treaty with us.”
+They went to Joshua at the camp at Gilgal and said to him and the Israelites, “We have come from a distant country; now make a covenant with us.”

----

 ## Joshua 9:7

-But the Israelites said to the Hivites, “Perhaps you live near us.
-How then can we make a treaty with you?”
+The Israelites said to the Hivites, “Perhaps you live near us; how then can we make a covenant with you?”

 ## Joshua 9:8

-“We are your servants,” they said to Joshua.
-But Joshua asked, “Who are you, and where do you come from?”
+They replied to Joshua, “We are your servants.”
+Joshua asked them, “Who are you and where do you come from?”

----

 ## Joshua 9:9

-They answered, “Your servants have come from a very distant country because of the name of the Lord your God.
-For we have heard reports of Him and all that He did in Egypt,
+They answered, “Your servants have come from a very distant country because of the renown of the Lord your God, for we have heard reports of all that He did in Egypt,

 ## Joshua 9:10

-and all that He did to the two kings of the Amorites east of the Jordan—Sihon king of Heshbon, and Og king of Bashan, who lived in Ashtaroth.
+and all that He did to the two kings of the Amorites beyond the Jordan—Sihon king of Heshbon, and Og king of Bashan, who reigned in Ashtaroth.

 ## Joshua 9:11

-So our elders and all those living in our country said to us, ‘Take provisions for your journey.
-Go and meet them, and say, “We are your servants; make a treaty with us.”’
+Our elders and all the inhabitants of our country said to us, ‘Take provisions for the journey and go to meet them.
+Say to them, “We are your servants; make a covenant with us.”’

 ## Joshua 9:12

-Look at our bread.
-It was warm when we packed it at home on the day we left to come to you, but now see how dry and mouldy it is.
+This bread of ours was warm when we packed it on the day we left to come to you, but now see how dry and crumbled it is.

 ## Joshua 9:13

-And these wineskins that we filled were new, but now they are cracked.
-And our clothes and sandals are worn out from the very long journey.”
+And these wineskins we filled were new, but see how they are split open; and our clothes and sandals are worn out from the very long journey.”

----

 ## Joshua 9:14

-So the men of Israel sampled their provisions but did not seek the counsel of the Lord.
+The Israelites sampled their provisions but did not seek the counsel of the Lord.

 ## Joshua 9:15

-Then Joshua made a peace treaty with them to let them live, and the leaders of the congregation swore an oath to them.
+Then Joshua made peace with them and established a covenant to let them live, and the leaders of the assembly ratified it by oath.

 ---

 ## Joshua 9:16

-Three days after they had made the treaty with them, the Israelites heard that they were neighbours living near them.
+Three days after they made the covenant with the Gibeonites, the Israelites learned that they were neighbours, living among them.

 ## Joshua 9:17

-So the Israelites set out and reached their cities on the third day.
-Their cities were Gibeon, Kephirah, Beeroth, and Kiriath-jearim.
+The Israelites set out and on the third day reached their cities: Gibeon, Chephirah, Beeroth, and Kiriath-jearim.

 ## Joshua 9:18

-But the Israelites did not attack them, because the leaders of the congregation had sworn an oath to them by the Lord, the God of Israel.
-So the whole assembly grumbled against the leaders.
+But the Israelites did not attack them, because the leaders of the assembly had sworn an oath to them by the Lord, the God of Israel.
+The entire assembly grumbled against the leaders,

----

 ## Joshua 9:19

-But all the leaders answered, “We have given them our oath by the Lord, the God of Israel, and now we cannot touch them.
+but all the leaders said to the assembly, “We have sworn to them by the Lord, the God of Israel, and now we cannot harm them.

 ## Joshua 9:20

-This is what we will do to them: We will let them live, lest wrath fall on us because of the oath we swore to them.”
+This is what we will do: let them live, so that wrath will not fall upon us for breaking the oath we swore to them.”

 ## Joshua 9:21

-They continued, “Let them live, but let them be woodcutters and water carriers for the whole congregation.”
-So the leaders kept their promise.
+They continued, “Let them live, but let them be woodcutters and water carriers for the entire assembly.”
+Thus the leaders’ promise to them was upheld.

----

 ## Joshua 9:22

-Then Joshua summoned the Gibeonites and said, “Why did you deceive us by saying, ‘We live far away from you,’ when in fact you live near us?
+Then Joshua summoned the Gibeonites and said, “Why did you deceive us by claiming, ‘We live far from you,’ when you actually dwell among us?

 ## Joshua 9:23

-Now therefore, you are under a curse.
-You will never be released from service as woodcutters and water carriers for the house of my God.”
+Now you are under a curse: you will never cease to serve as woodcutters and water carriers for the house of my God.”

----

 ## Joshua 9:24

-They answered Joshua, “It was clearly told to your servants how the Lord your God had commanded His servant Moses to give you the whole land and to destroy all the inhabitants before you.
-So we feared greatly for our lives because of you, and that is why we did this.
+They answered Joshua, “Your servants were clearly informed that the Lord your God commanded His servant Moses to give you all the land and to destroy all its inhabitants before you.
+So we feared greatly for our lives because of you, and that is why we acted this way.

 ## Joshua 9:25

 Now we are in your hands.
-Do to us whatever seems good and right in your eyes.”
+Do to us whatever you think is good and right.”

 ---